openstack/charm-openstack-dashboard/README.md

 This charm supports providing a custom theme as documented in the [themes] configuration.
-In order to enable this capability the configuration options 'ubuntu-theme' and 'default-theme' must both be turned off and the option 'custom-theme' turned on.
+In order to enable this capability the configuration options 'ubuntu-theme' must be turned off and the option 'custom-theme' turned on.

+    juju config openstack-dashboard ubuntu-theme=no
+    juju config openstack-dashboard custom-theme=true

 Once the option is enabled a custom theme can be provided via a juju resource.
 The resource should be a .tgz file with the contents of your custom theme.
 If